thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

   `map` because you need the original index).
 - You ported logic from another codebase (WCA Live, a Ruby equivalent) — say so and name the source.

-Comments are *not* wanted for things a reader can infer, and code that says "delete this when X happens" is usually noise: if the code will naturally become unnecessary, it doesn't need a note.
+Comments are *not* wanted for things a reader can infer.

+A note about future removal is welcome when it's *actionable*.
+Mark it so it's greppable (`TODO`, `XXX`) and name the condition that makes it removable — "TODO: drop once WCA Live is sunset" tells the next reader what to wait for.
+What doesn't help is an unmarked aside saying the code is temporary without saying temporary until when.
+A `TODO` you're leaving deliberately still needs to be called out in review; see [CONTRIBUTING.md §4](CONTRIBUTING.md#4-responding-to-review).

 ### 1.5 Don't paper over errors